 \subsection{Hamiltonian systems}

-Given the Liouville's theorem is a statement about volume conservation, we a natural example is Hamiltonian dynamics.
+Given the Liouville's theorem is a statement about volume conservation, a natural example to consider is Hamiltonian dynamics.
 For Hamiltonian systems, the components of a Lyapunov vector are the first variations of position and momentum $(\delta \boldsymbol{q}, \delta \boldsymbol{p})$ and the stability matrix $\stability$ becomes: